sap-contributions/litellm-agentic-examples/docs/source/index.rst

 The examples showcase how to easily leverage various Agent Development Kits (ADKs) via the "SAP provider" in LiteLMM.

-SAP customers can access LLMs across all vendors (OpenAI, Google, Amazon, Mistral, SAP, ...) available in the SAP Generative AI Hub.
+SAP customers can access LLMs across all vendors (OpenAI, Google, Amazon, Mistral, SAP, etc.) available in the SAP Generative AI Hub.

 The Sap Generative AI Hub
 -------------------------
-The `SAP Generative AI Hub <https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/large-language-models>`_ enables customers to access large language models (LLMs) from various providers e.g., Gemini, ChatGPT, Claude, Mistral, ..., in a centralized manner.
+The `SAP Generative AI Hub <https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/large-language-models>`_ enables customers to access large language models (LLMs) from various providers e.g., Gemini, ChatGPT, Claude, Mistral in a centralized manner.

 LiteLMM
 ----------------
-`LiteLLM <https://www.litellm.ai>`_ is an opensource library which supports 100+ LLMs from various providers.
+`LiteLLM <https://www.litellm.ai>`_ is an open-source library which supports 100+ LLMs from various providers.
 LiteLLM acts as the bridge to use standard open-source frameworks via the OpenAI api.
 LiteLLM integrates with various LLM providers.
 The "SAP provider" is recently added to LiteLLM to support the SAP Generative AI Hub.